New Members Honored at Induction

-Math & Origami Center Stage at Common Hour
+Math & Origami Take Common Hour Stage

 The Math Club, together with the Office of Multicultural Affairs, Art & Art History Department and the Office of the Dean of the College sponsored a recent visit of expert in the field of math and origami, Dr. Thomas Hull, to an F&M Common Hour talk that was open to the entire campus community and the public.
 Math Club President Chengcheng Zhai ’18 and the Math Department's Prof. Annalisa Crannell proposed the talk.